 💡 Shelf life: Up to 3 months at room temperature or 6 months refrigerated.

-How To Store Curry Powder for 6 Months
+How to Store Homemade Curry Powder

 Curry Masala Powder Variations